tokenized/docs/concepts-authorization-flags.md

     AssetAuthFlags = XYZM[]

-where X = Permitted, Y = administration Proposal, Z = Token Holder Proposal and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
+where X = Permitted, Y = Administration Proposal, Z = Token Holder Proposal and N = the index of the field within the action, M[] = an array of booleans equal to the # of voting systems in the contract.
 If Y and Z are false, then M is empty (zero length).

 When you parse the authorization flags, you get an array of permission objects containing XYZM[] that has a length corresponding the the number of fields in the contract or asset.
 The Contract Offer and Asset Creation is used to determine the indexes of the fields.
 Index 0 is the field after the header.